 This colorful spectacle of a restaurant will become your most-liked post on Instagram in no time.
 Eight4Nine's kaleidoscopic decor is matched only by the food, which is delicious and creatively prepared.

-The High Bar at The Kimpton Rowan Palm Springs
+The High Bar at Kimpton Rowan Palm Springs

-If you’re visiting during spring break and looking for a see-and-be-seen vibe, you’ll find it here, and for now, this poolside hangout is taking reservations to dine by the pool.
-High Bar unfurls adjacent to the rooftop pool atop the seven-story Kimpton Rowan Palm Springs hotel, meaning you’ve got views for days alongside those chilled drinks and cool, classy furnishings.
+If you’re visiting during spring break and looking for a see-and-be-seen vibe, you’ll find it here.
+High Bar unfurls adjacent to the rooftop pool atop the seven-story Kimpton Rowan Palm Springs, meaning you’ve got views for days alongside those chilled drinks and cool, classy furnishings.
 Salads, sandwiches and seasonal finger foods are available in the daytime, while the evening menu of bar bites whets the appetite.

 La Perlita, Palm Springs